ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 Effectively facts create graphs and queries are a language for walking the edges of the graph.

 ChatScript supports user variables, for considerations of efficiency and ease of reference by scripters.
-Variables could have been represented as facts, but it would have increased processing speed, local memory, and user file sizes, not to mention made scripts harder to read.
+Variables could have been represented as facts, but it would have increased processing time, local memory usage, and user file sizes, not to mention made scripts harder to read.

 # Function Run-time Model